-Queen Nandi was the mother of Shaka Zulu, one of the Zulu kingdom’s greatest kings in Southern Africa.
+Queen Nandi was the mother of Shaka Zulu, one of the Zulu kingdom’s greatest kings.
+The Zulu nation was a superpower in the Southern African region.
 Queen Nandi’s story is one of resilience as a mother, and one of hope against social pressures.

-During Shaka’s reign as king, Queen Nandi had great influence over affairs of the kingdom, including being a voice of reason during political strife with neighbouring kingdoms.
-Through her being Shaka’s pillar of strength, he was able to go on his great exploits, extending the borders of the Zulu kingdom over a period of 12 years.
-Her death was marked by a long period of mourning known as “Isililo SikaNandi”.
+During Shaka’s reign, Queen Nandi had significant influence over the affairs of the kingdom.
+She was the voice of reason during times of political strife with neighboring kingdoms.
+King Shaka was able to go on many exploits because of her support.
+He extended the borders of the Zulu kingdom over a period of 12 years.

 Zulu dignitaries and people marked Queen Nandi’s death with a long period of mourning.
 They called this period, “Isililo SikaNandi.”